 Despite these qualities, there ARE truths to the dangers of polyurethane foam.

-You’re better off buying your little one organic crib mattresses instead.
+You’re better off buying your little one safer crib mattresses instead.

 Is Polyurethane Foam Toxic?

-Polyurethane is a petroleum byproduct (yup, just like gas for your car!).
+Polyurethane foam is a petroleum byproduct (yup, just like gas for your car!).

 Petroleum products, like plastics, contain Volatile Organic Compounds (VOCs) like phthalates you can inhale as you sleep.